RamiFarhat23/Virtual-Assistant/README.md

 # Virtual Assistant
-This is a virtual assistant made using JavaScript, HTMl and CSS styling.
+This is a virtual assistant made using JavaScript, HTML and CSS styling.
 A user can connect and ask various questions, and the chat bot will try its best to answer.

 ## Testing
 - Navigate to the 'api' directory and enter: ```npm i```